explore

 • SPOONER SUMMIT SNOW PLAY AREA.
 This is another more informal sledding hill, so bring your own gear.
 Spooner has a variety of different slopes for little ones and more advanced sledding/tubing as well.

 • INCLINE VILLAGE SNOW PLAY AREA.
-As the name suggest this tubing hill is conveniently located near Incline Village.
+As the name suggest these tubing hills are conveniently located near Incline Village.
 That being said, the slopes are pretty tame, so it’s probably best suited for younger kids.

 • BOREAL MOUNTAIN.
-If you’re looking for something more official and are willing to make the drive Boreal Mountain it’s hard to beat Boreal Mountain.
+If you’re looking for something more official and are willing to make the drive, it’s hard to beat Boreal Mountain.
 You’ll pay for it though!
 Boreal has four manicured tubing lanes with a carpet conveyor up the hill so that you don’t have to do any work.
 Just ride up and slide down!

 Looking for even more adventure?
 While you’re at Boreal Mountain check out Woodward Tahoe.
-This indoor action sports arena that will offers everything the budding extreme sports enthusiast could want.
+This indoor action sports arena that will offer everything the budding extreme sports enthusiast could want.

 7. Photography Lake Tahoe During The Winter